DiamondLightSource/pythonSoftIOC/docs/reference/api.rst

     Configuring saving and loading of record fields with `softioc.autosave.configure`
     ---------------------------------------------------------------------------------

-    ..  function:: configure(directory, name, save_period=30, backup=True, enabled=True)
+    ..  function:: configure(directory, name, save_period=30, timestamped_backups=True, enabled=True)

         Used to set the location of backup files.
         Backups are disabled by default unless this method is called.
 It must be called prior to :func:`~softioc.builder.LoadDatabase`.

     It has the following arguments: